 A Great Summer Project for Cheese Lovers and Engineers

 Forget the solar eclipse, it only comes once in a while, and lasts only 10 minutes!
-Cook up some lunch all year long, by harnessing the the power from the “earths yellow sun” in a solar oven.
+Cook up some lunch all year long, by harnessing the power from “Earth’s yellow sun” in a solar oven.

 Making a solar oven isn’t just for school projects, they can be a great way to spend a summer day with family.
 All you need is a pizza box, aluminum foil, plastic wrap and black construction paper and in no time you can have s’mores cooked by solar power!